upperlinecode/they-rate-dogs-python-functions/README.md

 # Non-example: call your function (but do nothing with the return):
 example_function()

-# Example 1: call your function and print the return:
+# Option 1: call your function and print the return:
 print(example_function())

-# Example 2: call your function, store the return, and print that stored value:
+# Option 2: call your function, store the return, and print that stored value:
 result = example_function()
 print(result)
 ```